leobudima/elogii-blog/content/route-optimization-apps-for-android-and-ios-why-do-you-need-it-to-work-on-both.md

 ### Proof of delivery

 [**Are you still manually planning**](https://elogii.com/blog/are-you-still-planning-manually/) your delivery?
-Removing the need to plan routes by hand and using pen and paper is the main benefit of using software.
+Removing the need to plan routes by hand and using pen and paper is the main benefit of using the software.

 That’s why route optimization apps have to have [**electronic proof of delivery (ePOD)**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/).